Darshikartisto/Text_To_SQL/README.md

 Model Used
 Contact
 Introduction
 This project is a Text-to-SQL Query System with Multi-Source Data.
-It converts natural language queries into SQL queries that can retrieve data from both MySQL databases and CSV data sources.
+It converts natural language queries into SQL queries that can retrieve data from  MySQL databasesdata sources.
 The system leverages machine learning models (specifically, the T5-small model) to facilitate intuitive query generation.

 I explored several text generative models, including Olama, BERT, T5-base, Seq2Seq, and T5-small.
 Due to my laptop's specifications, I had to choose a model that was compatible without consuming too much time or GPU resources.
 I ultimately selected T5-small.